-The main street in San Juan y Martínez is lined with the provincial pastel-colored, columned houses.
+The main street in San Juan y Martínez is lined with pastel-color, columned houses, typical of the province.
 Other than a café or two and the odd paladar, this sleepy tobacco town has little to offer.
 A visit to a tobacco farm is the main reason for lingering in Vuelta Abajo.
 Drop in at any plantation and the farmers will show you the crops, techniques, and drying barns, and possibly invite you for lunch.